 Another sales skill you need to be sure you’re working on is being a problem solver, rather than being a pusher.
-According to a study by HubSpot, the number one word most people associate with salespeople is the word “pushy”.
+Many people are likely to associate salespeople with pushiness.
 Instead of just trying to close the sale, be sure you’re working with your clients to give them exactly what they need.

 This can be a little confusing because as a salesperson you want to sell your product or service to your clients.
 However, instead of approaching sales as moving products, try thinking of it as selling benefits to each of your customers.
 Since you have made it a practice to actively listen to each client, you should have a clear understanding of their precise needs, so instead of merely indicating a product will work for them, show them the benefits of that product that are specific to their individual needs.

 A great way for you to build trust that leads to more client loyalty is by treating them as you would a friend or family member.
 You wouldn’t recommend a bad product to a friend or family member, so don’t do it to your clients either.
 If you start treating them more like friends rather than as a source of income, the trust is going to build naturally and over time, their customer loyalty will grow.

 To get clients coming back repeatedly, try implementing a customer loyalty program.
 If your margins are tight and you can’t offer discounts, you can still have a loyalty program that rewards clients for coming back over and over again.
 With existing customers being 50% more likely to try new products compared to newer clients, implement a program where loyal customers are able to try new products before they’re released.